DarkGhostHunter/Captchavel/README.md

 }
 ```

+We're leaving the Contextual Binding to you, since your *requester* may need some logic that a simple `app()->make(MyRequester::class)` may not be sufficient.

 ### Editing the Script view

 You can edit the script Blade view under by just creating a Blade template in `resources/vendor/captchavel/script.blade.php`.

+This blade views requires the Google reCAPTCHA v3 script, and detects the forms that need a reCAPTCHA check to be injected inside the request to the application.
+The view receives the `$key` variable witch is just the reCAPTCHA v3 Site Key.

-There you can edit how the script is downloaded from Google reCAPTCHA, and how it checks for forms to link with the check in the backend.
+There you can edit how the script is downloaded from Google, and how it checks for forms to link with the backend.

-The view receives the `$key` variable witch is just the reCAPTCHA Site Key.

 ## License